Jaffe

-Jaffe and its variant spellings Jaffé and Yaffe (יפה) are Hebrew-language surnames.
+Jaffe and its variant spellings Jaffé, Yaffe and Yaffé (יפה) are Hebrew-language surnames.

 The surname was recorded in Prague in the 16th century.
 It was recorded in the United Kingdom in the 1881 census, mostly in London.

-People

 The Jaffe family (Hebrew: יפה) is a distinguished Ashkenazi Jewish Rabbinic family, members of which have produced numerous famous rabbis, court Jews, Talmudic scholars, scientists, businessmen, academics and politicians.

 Other notable people with this surname include: